hitchyjs/server-dev-tools/README.md

 #### query.request( method, route, body, headers )

-This method is sending request via HTTP to most recently started Hitchy instance using provided HTTP method, some route into the instance as well as some body data and custom HTTP request headers.
+This method is sending a request via HTTP to most recently started Hitchy instance using provided HTTP method, some route into the instance as well as some body data and custom HTTP request headers.

 The request data in `body` might be string, Buffer or some arbitrary data with the latter implicitly converted to JSON string.